git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro-Changes.md

+# 3.3
+Requires Bitwig 2.1.
+* Fixed: The new Shift+Scene clip length selection introduced in 3.2 broke the switching of drum modes.
+Drum modes are now toggled with the  (User 1) Note button as well.

 # 3.2
 Requires Bitwig 2.1.
 * New: In sequencer and drum mode the loop selection buttons represent now one page (not a measure as before).
 Pressing one of the pads selects the page.
 To set a "one pad" loop press the pad again.